First-passage properties of the jump process with a drift. The general case: Moments of and τ and n

 \section{Moments of \texorpdfstring{$\tau$ and $n$}{τ and n}}

-Having established and thoroughly quantified the large $\tau$ and large $n$ behavior of the survival probabilities using the representation \eqref{eq:LTQ=generalIvanov}, the next natural step is to consider other quantities of interest.
-One important question concerns the moments of the first-passage time $\tau$ and the number of jumps before the first passage $n$ in the absorption regime.
-In this section we address this question and compute the first two leading terms in the $X_0\to\infty$ and $X_0\to0$ expansions for the means and the variances of $\tau$ and $n$.
+Having established and thoroughly quantified the large-$\tau$ and large-$n$ behavior of the survival probabilities using the representation \eqref{eq:LTQ=generalIvanov}, the next natural step is to consider other quantities of interest.
+In the absorption regime, an important question concerns the moments of the first-passage time $\tau$ and the number of jumps $n$ before the first passage.
+In this section, we address this question and compute the first two leading terms in the $X_0\to\infty$ and $X_0\to0$ expansions for the means and the variances of $\tau$ and $n$.

 The Laplace transform of the moments can be obtained by differentiating the function $\hat{Q}(\rho,s\,\vert\,\lambda)$.
 For example, the mean values are

 or, using the representation \eqref{eq:LTQ_P=general_regular_int},